 1. Understand Avalanche Advisory

 It may be the simplest but also the most important thing for you to do before heading out with your skiing gear – read the local avalanche advisory and see if it concerns the areas you plan to ski around.
 The advisories are often broken down according to the mountain region for ease of understanding.
-The weather and avalanche conditions can vary from one area to another so you must know the specific slopes and elevations the current avalanche may be affecting.
+The weather and avalanche conditions can vary from one area to another so you must know the specific slopes and elevations the current avalanche hazard may be affecting.

-The avalanche danger scale is explained in detail later on in this article.
 No matter how good a skier you are and how many times you have been on the slope, it is very important for you and your group of skiers (family, friends, etc.) to go through the danger scale.
 Avalanche conditions can quickly change due to wind and sun, so get all the information you can before heading out.

-2. Recognize Avalanche Terrain
+2. Recognizing Avalanche Terrain

 You can always find safer terrain for your cross country adventures despite the danger ratings.
 You do not need steep slopes for cross country skiing, especially when there is a danger of an avalanche in terrain near yours.